Warbo/chriswarbo-net/projects/units/quick_wins.md

 ### Write turns using τ ###

-Radians are another natural unit of angle, where there are around 6.28… radians per turn; a quantity we represent with the symbol τ (also equal to 2π).
+Radians are another natural unit of angle, where there are around 6.28… radians per turn; a quantity we represent with the symbol τ.
 Writing our angles with a τ suffix, like ¼τ, works for *both* of these units:

- - We can interpret τ as 'turns' (similar to interpreting ° as 'degrees'); in this case a quarter of a turn
+ - We can interpret τ as 'turns', similar to how we interpret ° as 'degrees'.
+   Hence ¼τ can be read as "a quarter turn".
- - Alternatively, we can interpret τ as the constant 6.28… radians per turn; in which case we're multiplying it by ¼ of a turn, to get about 1.57… radians.
+ - Alternatively, we can interpret τ as a conversion factor between radians and turns, with a value around 6.28… radians per turn.
+In which case ¼τ can be read as "a quarter of the radians in a turn", which is about 1.57… radians.

-Both of these interpetations are equivalent/interchangable; we can use whichever is most convenient, and switch between them as desired.
+Both of these interpetations are equivalent/interchangable: the syntax we write down is the same for both, how we choose to interpret them is a matter of taste and convenience.

 ### Replace π with τ/2 ###

-The constant τ is equal to 2π, so any quantity or formula using one can easily be converted to use the other.
-Since we're already using τ for turns, we never need to use π.
+The constant π (around 3.14…) is the number of radians in half a turn.
+Since we already have the constant τ for the number of radians in a turn, we can replace all occurrences of π with τ/2.
+Whilst the factor of ½ seems annoying, having it appear explicitly in a formula seems preferable to having it be *implicit* in the definition of π (in fact it is common for formulas to contain 2π, which have the opposite problem!)

 ### Add negatives instead of subtracting ###

-Subtraction is redundant and doesn't behave as nicely as addition: in particlar, rearranging subtractions will change their result (it's not 'commutative' or 'associative'), e.g. $(2 - 3) - 7 = \bar{8}$, but $2 - (7 - 3) = \bar{2}$.
+Subtraction is redundant and doesn't behave as nicely as addition: in particlar, rearranging subtractions will change their result (it's not 'commutative' or 'associative'), e.g. $(2 - 3) - 7 = 8̅$, but $2 - (3 - 7) = 6$.

-Subtraction requires negative numbers (like the above results); in which case, we might as well use them as *inputs* too.
-That way we can always use addition, which has nicer behaviour, e.g.
+Subtraction requires negative numbers (like the $8̅$ above); in which case, we might as well use them as *inputs* too.
+That way we can always use addition, which is commutative and associative, e.g.
-$(2 + \bar{3}) + \bar{7} = 2 + (\bar{7} + \bar{3}) = bar{8}$
+$(2 + 3̅) + 7̅ = 2 + (3̅ + 7̅) = 3̅ + 2 + 7̅ = 8̅$